 All employers must pay Class 1 NICs on the salaries they pay to their staff.

 If you’re working via an umbrella scheme (or contracting directly with an agency), then your employer will allow for employers’ NICs at source from your gross fees.

 If you are contracting via your own limited company, the company must pay employers’ NICs on any salary payments.

 For the 2017/18 tax year, employers’ NICs apply to salaries of over £157 per week at a rate of 13.8%.

 If you annualise the weekly £157 threshold, no Employers NICs are payable if you draw an annual salary of £8,164 or less.

 In April 2014, a new Employment Allowance was implemented, which refunds the Employers’ NICs paid by limited companies to their employers up to a maximum of £3,000 per year, which results in a saving to contractors who pay themselves a salary above the £8,164 Employers NIC threshold.
 Try this calculator to find out how much this incentive will save you (via GOV.UK).

 Other Types of National Insurance

 The ‘self employed’ pay Class 2 and Class4 NICs.
-Class 2 liabilities are paid via self-assessment (the rate is currently £2.80/week on earnings of £5,965 or more per year), and are expected to be abolished in the near future.
+Class 2 liabilities are paid via self-assessment (the rate is currently £2.85/week on earnings of £6,025 or more per year), and will be abolished in the near future.

 It should be noted that is very unusual for IT contractors to work on a ‘self employed’ basis.
 The vast majority will be liable to pay Class 1 contributions only.